yohandalpe/starwars-starships/README.md

 ## Contributing Code

-If you would like to contribute features / refactor / etc, please open an Issue on this repo, and tag @yohandalpe - We can then open a new Pull Request if it is deemed in line with the projects goals.
+If you would like to contribute features / refactor / etc., please open an Issue on this repo, and tag @yohandalpe - We can then open a new Pull Request if it is deemed in line with the projects goals.

+Yet to complete:

+* Modal
+* User Rating

 ### Requirements